Meet Your NMPHA Board of Directors

 Valerie Rangel's (Environmental Justice & Health Representative) mission is to educate and advocate for vulnerable populations in areas experiencing health disparities as a result of environmental toxins.
 Valerie presently works as a Community Program Manager at the New Mexico Foundation in the fields of Rural Infrastructure, Community Resilience, Healthy Communities, Educational Opportunities and Environmental Adaptability.

-Anthony Cook (Social Determinants of Health Representative) has been a member of NMPHA for over 2 years.
+Anthony Cook (Southeast Regional Representative) has been a member of NMPHA for over 4 years.
 He has participated on the policy committee and attends monthly board meetings.
 Anthony is currently employed as a Health Promotion Coordinator for the New Mexico Department of Health (DOH), in the SE Region, and has been with DOH since December 2014.
 He received his bachelor’s degree in Community Health from NMSU and is a Certified Health Education Specialist(CHES).
 His previous career experience includes working as a WIC nutritionist, peer health educator, swim instructor, and EMT.
 Anthony is a SE New Mexico native and enjoys serving the region, he hopes to improve community health and connectedness in the region so that everyone has equitable access to quality health care and health education.
 On his spare time, he enjoys outdoor activities, cooking with family and friends, traveling, reading about health and science, and occasionally taking college courses.